 -

-Uses super-fine silk threads (often split to 1/128 of original thickness).
+Uses super-fine silk thread (often split to 1/128 of original thickness).

 -